sonyarianto/pocketbase-docker/README.md

 ## Docker Compose (typical scenario)

 This is for you that need to quickly spin up Pocketbase and run on your host (localhost or on cloud).
 You can adjust it.
-As you can see, I define `networks` and `volumes` to make data persistent if you stop the container.
+As you can see, I define `volumes` to make data persistent if you stop the container.

 ```
 version: '3.8'